Rabih Alameddine

 Rabih Alameddine (ربيع علم الدين; born 1959) is a Lebanese painter and writer.
 His 2021 novel The Wrong End of the Telescope won the 2022 PEN/Faulkner Award for Fiction.
+He also won the 2025 National Book Award for Fiction for his novel The True True Story of Raja the Gullible (and His Mother).

 Early life

 Alameddine was born in Amman, Jordan to Lebanese Druze parents.
 (Alameddine identifies as an atheist).

 He grew up in Kuwait and Lebanon, which he left at age 17 to live first in England and then in California to pursue higher education.
 He earned a degree in engineering from the University of California at Los Angeles (UCLA) and a Master of Business in San Francisco.
 Alameddine is gay.

 Career

 Alameddine began his career as an engineer, then moved to writing and painting.
 His debut novel Koolaids, which touched on both the AIDS epidemic in San Francisco and the Lebanese Civil War, was published in 1998 by Picador.

 The author of six novels and a collection of short stories, Alameddine was the recipient of a Guggenheim Fellowship in 2002.
 His queer sensibility has added a different slant to narratives about immigrants within the context of what became known as Orientalism.

 He has lived in San Francisco and Beirut.